 February 1943 - July 1943: The Aleutians Campaign.
 As Allied forces regrouped in the South and Southwest Pacific, the Americans conducted a brief campaign to eject the Japanese from the western Aleutians, which they had seized during the Midway campaign.
 The campaign came to a successful end with the seizure of Kiska on 29 July 1943.

-June 1943 - March
+June 1943 - March 1944:

-1944: Isolating Rabaul.
+Isolating Rabaul.
+Allied

 strategy in the Southwest Pacific was initially focused on

 recapturing Rabaul, and MacArthur

 envisioned a two-pronged counteroffensive (CARTWHEEL) with one

 Vitiaz Straits from New Guinea to New Britain.
 However, the

 operations to secure Guadalcanal

 in the Solomons and to clear the northeast coast of New Guinea

 around Buna had been far costlier and

-forces had completed the Solomons campaign by advancing through New Georgia (30 June 1943) and Vella Lavella (15 August 1943)
+Pacific forces had completed the Solomons campaign by

 cleared the New Guinea coast as far as Lae

 (22 September 1943) and crossed to Cape Gloucester (26 December

 1943), it had become clear just how formidable a fortress the

 Japanese had made of Rabaul.
 The Allies chose to bypass Rabaul,

-Admiralty Islands were assaulted on 1 March 1944, the Green Islands on 15 February
+The Admiralty Islands were assaulted on 1 March 1944, the Green Islands on 15 February

-1944, and Emirau on 20 March 1944
+1944, and Emirau on 20 March 1944 to

 forge the last links in the ring around Rabaul.